 The content of school curriculum is limited by definition.
 It contains what an average child can achieve in a crowded classroom with little personal assistance over a school lifetime.
 A school lifetime that contains a lot of breaks, a lot of waiting, a lot of filler.

 Why should somebody else decide what is important for your child to know?

-You can take that curriculum and use it as a starting point, if you wish, you can build so much more on top of it.
+You can take that curriculum and use it as a starting point, if you wish then you can build so much more on top of it.
 You, and they, will have plenty of time

 2. They’ll make friends and be functioning members of society.

 Children that don’t go to school are free to make friends in the same way that adults would, naturally.
-They will find people that they have something in common with, that share values or a sense of humour.
+They will find people that they have something in common with, that share values, interests or a sense of humour.
 Not just share a desk.

 Children that don’t go to school meet people all the time, every day.
 They don’t need to have a social life arranged for them.
 Take them to the playground, to the pool, to a club or activity that interests them, it’s all social interraction.
 My children’s best friends come from homeschool group, from our street and from places we have lived previously.

-They will learn how to deal socially with all the members of society that we meet in the real world every day, from a responsible adult who has had plenty of practice.
+They will learn how to deal socially with the members of society that we meet in the real world every day, from a responsible adult who has had plenty of practice.
 Not from another child with schoolyard social skills.

 3. They’ll develop important life skills, not school skills.